-- 41 As our performance improves, as of 2019, we are reporting this metric to two decimal points. - 42 We are using a new online portal to calculate the lost time injury frequency rate and 2018 is now our baseline year.
-We have updated the 2018 and 2019 data accordingly. - 43 We previously reported this as lost time injury frequency rate and have updated the terminology.
-Note that the methodology remains the same allowing for - 44 The rate is calculated based on voluntary, involuntary, retirement and other departures as a percentage of the average annual number of permanent employees - 45 We define executive level as VP and above and all values represent averages over the year.
+41 As our performance improves, as of 2019, we are reporting this metric to two decimal points.

+42 We are using a new online portal to calculate the lost time injury frequency rate and 2018 is now our baseline year.
+We have updated the 2018 and 2019 data accordingly.

+43 We previously reported this as lost time injury frequency rate and have updated the terminology.
+Note that the methodology remains the same allowing for we previously reported this as lost time injury requercy rate and have updated the terminology, note that the methodology remains the year-over-year comparisons.

+44 The rate is calculated based on voluntary, involuntary, retirement and other departures as a percentage of the average annual number of permanent employees.
+45 We define executive level as VP and above and all values represent averages over the year.